-For Diesel Fuel or Kerosene in a Qualified Local Bus (No. 6)
+In a Qualified Local Bus (No. 6)

 In a qualified local bus means fuel used in a bus meeting all the following requirements.

 - It is engaged in furnishing (for compensation) intracity passenger land transportation available to the general public. - It operates along scheduled, regular routes. - It has a seating capacity of at least 20 adults (excluding the driver). - It is under contract with (or is receiving more than a nominal subsidy from) any state or local government to furnish the transportation.